 4. Sitges Carnival

 The coastal city of Sitges is one of Spain’s most LGBT-friendly destinations.
-Every February, 250,000 people flock to Sitges to enjoy a week-long extravaganza including parades, drag shows and colorful street parties where you can eat, drink and dance into the night.
+Every February, 250,000 people flock to Sitges to enjoy a week-long extravaganza including parades, drag shows and colourful street parties where you can eat, drink and dance into the night.
 It’s one of the oldest carnivals in Catalonia, and one of Spain’s most beloved events.
 Rock up in your most outrageous gear – anything goes at Sitges Carnival!

 5. Fiesta de San Isidro

-Fiesta de San Isidro is Madrid’s largest festival to honor San Isidro Labrador, the patron saint of Madrid who was believed to be a miracle worker in the 12th century.
+Fiesta de San Isidro is Madrid’s largest festival to honour San Isidro Labrador, the patron saint of Madrid who was believed to be a miracle worker in the 12th century.
 Over the years, the festival has evolved into an all-encompassing celebration of Madrid’s traditions and modern culture, from folk music and dancing to delicious street food.
 Locals embark on a pilgrimage to the Hermitage of San Isidro, people dance the chotis in traditional costumes, and friends and family gather at open-air street concerts to party long after the sun goes down.

 6. Feria de Abril

-Fiera de Abril, or the April Fair of Seville, is a week-long fair featuring a dizzying display of everything Andalucía is famous for.
+Fiera de Abril, or the April Fair of Seville, is a week-long fair in April featuring a dizzying display of everything Andalucía is famous for.
 It started in 1847 as a livestock fair, and has grown into one of the most anticipated events of the year.
 Expect lots of sherry, flamenco dancing and horse-drawn carriages carrying people dressed in traditional costumes.
 There are also lots of casetas, or tents, set up where locals eat, drink and get merry.
-Many tents are private and require an invite to enter, but there are a few public ones where travelers can join in the fun.
+Many are private and require an invite to enter, but there are a few public ones where travellers can join in the fun.